Local market in Malaysia

 03

-Socializing in Malaysia
+Socialising in Malaysia

-Building connections: The challenge of integration
+Building connections: The integration challenge

-15k+ French-speakers in Malaysia
+15k+ French speakers in Malaysia

 50+ Active associations

-Responsibility: Living "greener" in 2026
+Responsibility: Living greener in 2026

 Zero Waste